DIRECTING THE ACTOR

 The character will be opposed by the OBSTACLE - resists the efforts of the character to achieve the OBJECTIVE.

-There is a clear rule about comedy: TAKE THE COMIC OPTION EVERY TIME.
+Here is the rule about comedy: TAKE THE COMIC OBJECTIVE EVERY TIME.

 LOOK AT THE SCRIPT 'Wrap Pack' - Scenes 1-1-2, 1-1-4 one male, one female (Jack, Sarah)